-Cash and cash equivalents comprise cash held at bank and custodian.
+Cash and cash equivalents comprise cash at banks and cash balances held with brokers.

 g) Investments in financial instruments

 Investments in financial instruments are categorised in accordance with AASB 9 'Financial Instruments'.
 This classification is determined by the purpose underpinning the acquisition of the investment.
 The classification of each financial instrument is re-evaluated at each financial year end.